This post may contain affiliate links. Please read our disclosure policy.

 To figure out your own personal cycle length and understand what phase you’re in, you need to track your cycles.
 The days of each cycle listed above are just estimates.
 Your phase length will be unique to your cycle.

 Regular tracking is important because even women with normal cycles can see variation month to month.
-Plus, many women have irregular cycle lengths because of issues like stress, hormone imbalance, and PCOS.
+Plus, many women have irregular cycle lengths because of issues like chronic stress, hormone imbalance, and PCOS.

-Once you have a clear picture of when you’re ovulating, you can make the distinction between the ovulation phase and luteal phase and begin cycle syncing.
+Once you have a clear picture of when you’re ovulating, you can make the distinction between the ovulation phase and luteal phase and begin menstrual cycle syncing.

 How it Works: The Beginner’s Guide to Cycle Syncing